hbctraining/variant_analysis/lessons/06_evaluate_QC.md

 <img src="../img/Base_quality_scores.png" width="800">
 </p>

 The shape that we see is very typical of a good sequencing run.
-Imporantly. their aren't any sudden drops in read quality in these samples.
+Importantly, there aren't any sudden drops in read quality in these samples.

 ### Average Sequence Quality